 Check your state’s requirements to ensure you do what you need to join the profession.

 As a radiation therapist, you’ll make sure patients with serious medical conditions get the care they need.
-If this impactful health care job calls out to you, then you might consider taking a cost-effective online course through Coursera to get started.
+If this impactful health care job compels you, then you might consider taking a cost-effective online course through Coursera to start your journey.

-In the University of Sydney’s Life, Health and Radiation course, you’ll explore what X-rays are, where they come from, their risks, and their benefits.
+Explore the University of Sydney’s Life, Health and Radiation course, where you’ll explore what X-rays are, where they come from, their risks, and their benefits.

-In the University of Michigan’s Anatomy Specialization, you’ll learn the foundations of human anatomy, including the major organ systems, their functions, and relationships within the body.
+Discover the University of Michigan’s Anatomy Specialization, where you can learn the foundations of human anatomy, including the major organ systems, their functions, and relationships within the body.

 Editorial Team